superxwebdeveloper/loto/README.md

 You can find it here: [https://superxwebdeveloper.duckdns.org/](https://superxwebdeveloper.duckdns.org/)

-If you manage to find all 5 numbers, feel free to add your name to the leaderboard! (still WIP).
+If you manage to find all 5 numbers, feel free to add your name to the [hall of fame](https://superxwebdeveloper.duckdns.org/scoreboard).